mrmans0n/compose-rules/docs/rules.md

     You can add the kotlin collections to your stability configuration (`kotlin.collections.*`) to make this rule unnecessary.

-Collections are defined as interfaces (e.g. `List<T>`, `Map<T>`, `Set<T>`) in Kotlin, which can't guarantee that they are actually immutable.
-For example, you could write:
+Kotlin collection interfaces (`List<T>`, `Map<T>`, `Set<T>`) can't guarantee immutability.
+For example:

 ```kotlin
 // ❌ The compiler won't be able to infer that the list is immutable
 val list: List<String> = mutableListOf()
 ```

-The variable is constant, its declared type is not mutable but its implementation is still mutable.
-The Compose compiler cannot be sure of the immutability of this class as it just sees the declared type and as such declares it as unstable.
+The variable is constant and the declared type is immutable, but the implementation is mutable.
+The Compose compiler only sees the declared type and marks it as unstable.

-To force the compiler to see a collection as truly 'immutable' you have a couple of options.
+To make the compiler treat a collection as immutable, you have two options:

 You can use [Kotlinx Immutable Collections](https://github.com/Kotlin/kotlinx.collections.immutable):